 Another shout out from my daughter, for this recipe.
 I had made it for their friends when they were here and it was polished off in no time.

-Well many a good news hovering around me.
+Well, many a good news hovering around me.
 The daughter got into Yale, my cooking classes have taken off and this darned blog has got fixed.
-There was some major issues, so all those of you who tried to come back for your favourite recipes and found gibberish in the ingredient section, my apologies.
+There were some major issues, so all those of you who tried to come back for your favourite recipes and found gibberish in the ingredient section, my apologies.
 My very profound and heartfelt apologies.
-It could have got fixed earlier, but as usual I was traveling.
+It could have got fixed earlier, but as usual, I was travelling.

 I was in Mahabaleshwar, a small quaint hill station a few hours from Bombay.
 I have a home and a farm there, so this time the 12 days I stayed there, I ate off the farm, played with the new pup and chilled with my best friend Nishi.